Timeless and Universal

 Lakshmi Yantra

 Lakshmi Yantra Yantra is a Sanskrit word for “instrument” or symbol.
 Lakshmi is a Hindu Goddess, the Mother of all Kindnesses.
 She represents a calming, welcoming mother figure who intercedes on behalf of her devotees before Vishnu, one of the Supreme Gods of Hinduism, alongside Brahman and Shiva.
 Being the consort of Narayan, another Supreme Being, Lakshmi is believed to be the Mother of the Universe.
 She embodies God’s divine qualities and spiritual feminine energy.
-Hindus would normally approach Vishnu for blessings or forgiveness through the intercession of Lakshmi, their nurturing mother figure.
+Hindus would normally approach Vishnu for blessings or forgiveness thru the intercession of Lakshmi, their nurturing mother figure.

 Tapuat